 Applying for Assistive Technology

-To put forward an application for Assistive Technology for a child, the school must communicate with the local SENO (Special Educational Needs Organiser), a service run by the NCSE (National Council for Special Education).
+To put forward an application for the NCSE Assistive Technology for a child, the school must communicate with the local SENO (Special Educational Needs Organiser), a service run by the NCSE (National Council for Special Education).
 The details for parents and guardians to make contact with their local SENO during the process are on their website.
 The application must be submitted by the school, however, and not by the individual parent/guardian.

 Please note that it is up to the school’s discretion if the awarded assistive technology device will remain with the student when they graduate from primary school and progress to secondary school with them.